-What are the differences between brand-name and generic medicines and is there a justifiable cause of concern around patient use of generic medication?
+But what are the differences between brand-name and generic medicines (if any) and is there a justifiable cause of concern around patient use of generic medication?

 Most medicines are available under at least two names: the brand-name medicine, and a generic version of the medicine.